Find Affordable College Courses

 Blacksburg, VA

 A rank of #3 on this year’s list means Virginia Tech is a great place for finance and financial management students.
-Virginia Tech is a very large public school located in the small city of Blacksburg.
+Virginia Tech is a fairly large public school located in the small city of Blacksburg.

 After completing their degree, finance graduates from Virginia Tech carry an average student debtload of $24,590.
 This translates to an average monthly loan payment of $394, based on a 10-year repayment plan.